The architecture of a highly visible eCommerce platform

 Amazon deliberately chose to place the body content below the products because they didn't want the body content to push the product images down the page.
 They wanted the best of both worlds: to give their visitors the opportunity to dive into their products right away (good user experience) and offer search engines a clear context for this page (good SEO).

 Add body content to all of the pages you want to rank for in search engines.
-Be pragmatic and apply the 80/20 rule.
+Be pragmatic and apply the (opens in a new tab).
 Start by adding body content to your most important pages.
 Often these are the homepage, category pages, subcategory pages and your top product pages.
-After that’s done, continue with the rest of the pages.
+After that's done, continue with the rest of the pages.

 Links play a vital role in SEO.
 Because navigational elements like such as the main menu, footer menu and breadcrumbs include links, these play a vital role too.